wenwenkong/random_collection_python/README.md

 ## About
-Snippets that are useful for my research and data explorations.
+Random dode examples in my research and side projects.
 Contains both online examples and code that I customized for my purpose.

-Currently not very organized.
+Not well organized.